AUDIO VERSION: YouTube Podbean

 Humans do not have supernatural powers.
 They can’t perform miracles, their spells and curses are nothing but noise, and they can’t see into the future.
 They can’t read minds, and they can’t separate their souls from their earthsuits, much to the chagrin of many astral projection addicts.
 We could spend this entire post talking about what humans can’t do, but no matter how true it is that humans are impotent little specks who aren’t even smart enough to understand how much they don’t understand, most people would think we’re wrong to paint humans in such an unimpressive light.
 Do you know why?
 Because humans are such undiscerning dopes that you can get them to believe anything if you just toy with their senses and tell them what their egos want to hear.
 Now don’t misunderstand—we love humans.
 Humans are the most precious element of this creation and the only part of this world which God is going to keep when He wipes this place out.
 If humans were content to be the dearly loved, powerless specks that they are, we wouldn’t need to bother with this post.
 But because humans refuse to accept how limited they are, they insist on putting their faith in fantasies.
 From the very beginning, humans have been seeking out ways to try and lessen the difference between them and their Creators.
 Why did Adam and Eve sample the forbidden fruit?
 Because they thought it would expand their abilities and move them one step closer to being equal to God.
 Why do we constantly do what God warns us not to do?
 Because we resent the whole notion of Him putting limits on us.
 How dare He.
 Who does He think He is, anyway?

 It is a combination of ignorance, arrogance, and stubborn defiance that results in scores of humans being convinced that they can actually manipulate matter, alter the future, and harm others simply by speaking words.
 By the time the Church cons you into thinking that you can actually alter the course of your personal future by declaring what you want out loud, she sets you up to believe that your enemies can also turn this principle of “name it and claim it” against you.
 Here’s where anxious Christians come to us looking for help with how to combat the malicious curse which they are so certain is upsetting their lives.
 At the same time, scores of non-Christians end up at our site looking for help with how they can manipulate Satan into sharing his power with them.
 What will Satan offer in exchange for, say, some worship?
 Or what if you offer him your very soul—will that get you some permanent hookup to supernatural power?
 How can you bargain with demons?
 How can you get a demon to possess you?
 People ask these questions all the time, and they spend a ton of time online trying to find the magic chant or special ritual they can do that will infuse them with supernatural powers.
 And of course the internet is full of folks who are all too happy to cater to these kinds of customers.
-Online you can find step-by-step instructions for how to project your soul from your earthsuit so that you can go whizzing about in some astral dimension (see Astral Projection: A Dangerous Delusion).
+Online you can find step-by-step instructions for how to project your soul from your earthsuit so that you can go whizzing about in some astral dimension.
 You can find all kinds of self-proclaimed sorcerers and witches giving you tips and tricks about how to refine your supernatural abilities.
 And for every demon chasing dingdong that you find in the world of the occult, there’s some Christian who is acting just as ridiculous, only they phrase things differently.

 So why does any of this matter?
 No matter how many fantasies you cling to, you’ll never have any real power, so what’s the harm in clinging to delusions?
 There wouldn’t be any harm if you didn’t have to answer to the God who made you.
 But since you do have to answer to Him, it suddenly becomes a very big problem for you to blow off what He tells you about how impotent you are.
 Once God says, “I don’t take orders from you so stop bossing Me around in your prayers,” you can no longer continue to pray the usual Christian prayers without lining yourself up for some pretty nasty eternal consequences (see Treating God Like God: Simple Steps to Improving the Way that We Pray).
 You see, there is a hierarchy of supernatural abilities which exists among God, demons, and humans.
 God is at the top.
 Demons are far below God, and you are at the very bottom.
 When you refuse to accept your place as the creature who has no magical powers, you spend a lot of energy trying to find ways to move up the ranks.
 You figure that if you can’t rise up to where God is, perhaps you can drag Him down to where you are by treating Him like your servant.